cwi-dis/iotsa/readme.md

 ### Next steps

 The [Hello](examples/Hello/Hello.ino) and [HelloCpp](examples/HelloCpp/HelloCpp.ino) examples shows how to do basic interaction with the user (through a browser form, and through information on the how page).
+[HelloApi](examples/HelloApi/HelloApi.ino) shows how to add an API to your service.
+Various types of access control are demonstrated in the [HelloUser](examples/HelloUser/HelloUser.ino), [HelloPasswd](examples/HelloPasswd/HelloPasswd.ino), [HelloRights](examples/HelloRights/HelloRights.ino) and [HelloToken](examples/HelloToken/HelloToken.ino) examples.

 To use this to create an interface to some bit of sensor hardware simply add the usual code to your `setup()` and `loop()` functions, and store the sensor value that you read in your `loop()` in a global variable.
 Pick up the value of this variable in your handler or info function and format it in HTML.
-[Light](examples/Light/Light.ino) is an example program of this type.
+[Light](examples/Light/Light.ino) and [Temperature](examples/Temperature/Temperature.ino) are example programs of this type.

 To interface to an actuator you present an HTML form in your handler, and store the user-supplied value in a global variable.
 Your `setup()` and `loop()` functions are again as usual, but in `loop()` you pick up the value from the global variable.
 [Led](examples/Led/Led.ino) is an example program of this type.

+Slightly more elaborate API examples are [Button](examples/Button/Button.ino) and [Ringer](examples/Ringer/Ringer). _Button_ waits for a button to be pressed on the device and then makes a call to a user-specifyable URL.
+If that URL happens to point to _Ringer_ it will in turn sound a buzzer.

 ## User interface and operation